MazamaScience/MazamaLocationUtils/README.md

 simple tables in a standard directory.
 These tables will be referred to as _collections_.
-Location lookups can be performed with geodesic distance calculations where a location is assigned to a pre-existing _known location_ if it is within `radius` meters.
+Location lookups can be performed with geodesic distance calculations where a location is assigned to a pre-existing _known location_ if it is within `distanceThreshold` meters.
 These will be extremely fast.

 If no previously _known location_ is found, the relatively slow (seconds) creation of a new _known location_ metadata record can be performed and then